 Thrialla and Traxia‘s characteristics start from the other Sister of Slaughter profile, the one with Toughness 4, Thrialla being identical, and Traxia losing 1″ range for 1 more attack (4 at Strength 3).

 - Bathe in Blood (Double, Everyone): If within 3” of a visible injured fighter, add 1 to Attack and Strength characteristic of this fighter.

-- Death on the Wind (Quad, all Khinerai): The fighter can make a bonus move and a bonus attack action.
-If the fighter moved 6” or more in that bonus move, then the bonus attack has +1 strength.
+- Death on the Wind (Quad, all Khinerai): Perform a bonus move and a bonus attack.
+Add +1 to the Strength of the bonus attack if you moved 6″ or more.

 Strategy and Tactics for the Daughters of Khaine